 You may also be required to attend training to be licensed to provide child care services.

 You could charge around $50 per day per child.
-Depending on how many children you care for, you could have substantial earnings with a local daycare business.
+You could have substantial earnings with a local daycare business depending on how many children you care for.

 50. Doggy Dare Care

-If you love pets, starting a doggy daycare could be the perfect business for you.
+If you love pets, starting a doggy daycare could be your perfect business.
 A dog owner will pay you top dollar to watch their pet in your home while they’re away at work or on vacation.

 You’ll need to develop a pet-safe space in your house that is comfortable for the dogs while also being stain-proof.